Return of the Obra Dinn Accessibility Report

 If you want to play Return of the Obra Dinn, but it doesn't offer the Visual accessibility features you require, these similar games extend the Visual accessibility:

-Return of the Obra Dinn has 1 accessibility feature for Audio which deals with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.
+We've documented 1 accessibility feature for Audio in Return of the Obra Dinn which deals with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.

 Play Without Hearing